harrietdarley/harrietdarley/README.md

 I used the [**JS Validator**](https://javascriptvalidator.net/) tool to validate my JavaScript code.

 ### Interesting Bugs or Problems
-- **Sound** - the volume would only play if the volume button was clicked on multiple times, a repeated error was shown and the DOMException: play() failed as the user didn't interact with the document first.
+- **Sound** - the volume would only play if the  button was clicked on multiple times, a repeated error was shown and the DOMException: play() failed as the user didn't interact with the document first.
 - **Moving to next question** - there was an issue when automatically moving onto the next question when the timer ran out, I managed to used the Chrome debugger tool to identify the bug and combat the problem.
 - **Receiving score** - I found difficulty in processing the data to produce a finishing score, I solved this by using a global score value and incrementing the score after each answer.
-- **Question modal** - there was an error with my question modal on the home page, the JavaScript code that Bootstrap uses to render the modal was not working repeatedly due to an incorrect data-bs-target.
+- **Question modal** - there was an error with my question modal on the home page, the JavaScript code that Bootstrap uses to render the modal was not working repeatedly, this was due to using data-target not data-bs-target.

 ## Deployment
 I used GitHub Pages as a hosting platform for my project.
 I did the following steps to deploy my website to GitHub Pages: